Misir8/bsc-scan/README.md

 ### Providers

-Currently, `eth-scan` has support for four different providers:
+Currently, `bsc-scan` has support for four different providers:

 * Ethers.js, by using an existing Ethers.js provider
 * Web3, by using an instance of the `Web3` class